12 Free Things to do in Greenville, South Carolina

 Despite claims of “mild” weather, winter days typically see highs in the 30-50’s and summer days can easily soar into the 90’s for weeks on end.
-Spring is the best time comfort wise to enjoy the outdoors!
+Spring and fall are the best times comfort wise to enjoy the outdoors!

 If you are coming here via a roadtrip, bring your own bike as rentals are quite overpriced.